Public Health in Jamaica for Teens

 - Local Languages: English & Patois

 The majority of our Public Health interns find that the facilities in Jamaica are of a good standard.
 In fact, Jamaica was one of the first countries to establish a national health service.
 However, on this Public Health project based in Mandeville, Jamaica, you are likely to encounter many conditions that are less common than in North America and Europe.

-Along with the group, you will also be a part of a workshop and community health clinic during your two weeks in Jamaica.
+Along with your fellow volunteers, you will also be a part of a workshop and community health clinic during your two weeks in Jamaica.
 The workshop involves presentations and training in basic procedures such as measuring height and weight, blood pressure and sugar checks, taking vital signs, and first aid responses.
 The community health clinic will allow you to assist healthcare professionals with health education, screening, testing, and routine checks of patients in areas of the local community where healthcare may not be readily accessible.
 This practical engagement will allow you to use the skills you develop during your workshop and training sessions.

 As a Public Health intern, you will gain a great deal of valuable medical experience alongside some of the most skilled and inspirational healthcare professionals in the country.
 You will also get to experience Jamaican hospitality living with a local host family.